 For many people eating healthy and the question what is a healthy diet both mean something entirely different.
 Healthy food relies on being as fresh, untreated and natural as possible.
 Of course food preparation and healthy eating habits play a part as well.
-Each body metabolises food differently, which also means that not one diet is right for everyone.
+Each body metabolizes food differently, which also means that not one diet is right for everyone.
 A healthy diet may depend on preference, belief and purpose.

-How does eating healthy influence shopping behaviour?
+How does eating healthy influence shopping behavior?

 For the freshest in season produce the local market is the best place to visit and for any products bought from supermarket shelves studying the labels is the key to making the right choice.
 Even if you believe that a product has not undergone any form of processing you might be taken by surprise.
-In many simple products a variety of ingredients are hidden, such as fats, salt, additives like colourings or flavour enhancers and even a selection of natural and artificial sugars.
+In many simple products a variety of ingredients are hidden, such as fats, salt, additives like coloring's or flavor enhancers and even a selection of natural and artificial sugars.
 These hidden ingredients all add an unknown parameter to the product and therefore to your diet.
 Often these additions fail to keep the original nutritional value let alone improve it.

 Health is our greatest wealth and the best diet should support and maintain it.